seam345/node-red-contrib-trello-functions/README.md

 Output is time bounded between the previous and current activation.

+Boolean option to exclude any actions performed by the owner of the API key.

 * ### Assigned to Trello card

 Outputs a Trello card for every card the Trello user is assigned to as msg.payload.

 Output is time bounded between the previous and current activation.

+Boolean option to exclude any actions performed by the owner of the API key.

 * ### Get card moved lists